ragulmurugesan/okr-ally/README.md

-# OkR Dashboard
+# OKR Dashboard

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run

-After cloning the repo, run the commands in the following order.
+After cloning the repo or unzipping the code from google drive, run the commands in the following order.

 ### `npm install`
 ### `npm start`